 Our consciousness and cultures are intertwined in countless ways.
 The stories, metaphors, habits, rules and feedback loops of our cultures and subcultures structure our perception of the world.
 Much of the time we have no idea this is happening.
 It’s like the old metaphor of a fish that has no idea what “water” is.
 This site raises questions and offer suggestions about how we need to transform both our consciousness and our culture to meet the great challenges of the new era we are moving into.

 Released Feb.
 2017.
-For details and ordering information, click on cover.
+For website, a close-up look and ordering information, click on cover.

 A Moral and Ethical “Rock of Gibraltar” —